adr1enbe4udou1n/blog/content/posts/13-a-beautiful-gitops-day-3/index.md

 ## Backups

-Final essential steps is to set up s3 backup for volumes.
-We already configured S3 backup on [longhorn variables step](#longhorn-variables), so we only have to configure backup strategy.
+Final essential step is to set up s3 backup for volumes.
+We already configured S3 backup location on [longhorn variables step](#longhorn-variables), so we only have to configure backup strategy.
 We can use UI for that, but don't we are GitOps ?
 So let's do it with Terraform.

 {{< highlight host="demo-kube-k3s" file="longhorn.tf" >}}